Included FREE items

 But, ultimately, these side effects are minor and fairly uncommon.
 According to a 2011 study[14], CBD does not cause a change in food intake, nor does it cause catalepsy (aka seizures).
 It also does not affect physiological factors like body temperature, heart rate, and blood pressure.

-Some side effects were witnessed in vitro (outside of a living organism, such as in a Petri dish), which included a reduction in fertilisation capacity, inhibition of liver drug metabolism, and alterations in cell viability.
-But, as far as humans go, CBD is deemed safe as long as it is consumed correctly.
+Some of the side effects observed included a reduction in fertilisation capacity, inhibition of liver drug metabolism, and alterations in cell viability.
+But, as far as humans go, in general CBD is deemed safe as long as it is consumed alone and in the correct dosage.

 What Type of CBD Helps Sleep?